brycewray/hugo-site/content/posts/2024/02/using-lightning-css-hugo-without-workarounds/index.md

 ## Breaking off the shackles

-The PostCSS aficionados among you may be wondering, "That seems like a lot of hassle compared to what you showed in the previous post.
+The PostCSS aficionados among you may be wondering something along these lines: "That seems like a lot of hassle compared to what you showed in the first post on this subject.
 Is it all worth it?"[^PCSSfan]

 [^PCSSfan]: After the first post, I heard from one highly skeptical person who clearly felt that PostCSS, if equipped with the [`postcss-preset-env` plugin](https://github.com/csstools/postcss-plugins/tree/main/plugin-packs/postcss-preset-env), was still good enough on its own --- much less without any need to involve Lightning CSS.
 I can only imagine what that same person might think about what I've explained in *this* post.